fetchai/docs-archived/docs/etch-language/graph.md

 ## Serialisation

-For storing on the Fetch.AI Ledger, a `Graph` is serialisable and deserialisable.
+For storing on the Fetch.ai Ledger, a `Graph` is serialisable and deserialisable.

 The following code stores a `Graph` in a `State` object.
 It then creates a new `Graph` object and retrieves the previously stored `Graph` data from the `State`.